avastmick/google-generative-ai-rs/CONTRIBUTING.md

 - A detailed description of the changes you made and the reasoning behind them
 - Any relevant screenshots or examples

-We will review your pull request as soon as possible and provide feedback.
+I will review your pull request as soon as possible and provide feedback.
 If your pull request requires any changes, we will let you know what needs to be done.

 ## Code Style Guide

-We follow the [Rust code style guide](https://doc.rust-lang.org/1.0.0/style/README.html) for all code contributed to cosmonaut-code.
+I follow the [Rust code style guide](https://doc.rust-lang.org/1.0.0/style/README.html) for all code contributed.

 Please ensure you run `cargo fmt --all --` frequently.

 Additionally, run `cargo clippy --all-targets --all-features -- -D warnings` similarly and resolve any issues you find with your code.

-We suggest using a pre-commit hook to do this automatically.
+I suggest using a pre-commit hook to do this automatically.

 ## License

-By contributing to cosmonaut-code, you agree that your contributions will be licensed under the [MIT License](LICENSE).
+By contributing to google-generative-ai-rs, you agree that your contributions will be licensed under the [MIT License](LICENSE).